 - Several events are held for the membership at Belterra Park each year.
 Including a family fun day and picnic at the Coney Island Amusement Park in Cincinnati.
 In the early fall HBPA sponsors a dinner/dance cruise on a river boat down the Ohio River.

 - Every summer the HBPA members at Thistledown are treated to a family day of rides and fun at Cedar Point Amusement Park.
-In October each year HBPA sponsors a dinner/dance in the Cleveland area.
+Each year HBPA sponsors a dinner/dance in the Cleveland area.

-- A dinner/dance is held in each spring for HBPA members at Mahoning Valley Race Course.
+- A dinner/dance is held each spring for HBPA members at Mahoning Valley Race Course.

 - Working with the Chaplaincy Committees at each track, HBPA sponsors kids days and holiday dinners at Thanksgiving, Christmas and Easter for HBPA members.